barberena/RepData_PeerAssessment1/PA1_template.md

 ```

 The mean and median for number of steps have lowered since replacing the missing
 values.
-This is the opposite of what logic would expect since the missing
-values are defaulted to zero.
-One would think that by adding the mean
+Since the missing data was ignored during the calculation of the mean
+and median in the first calculations, replacing the missing values with the
+median step values for the given time interval across all days has resulted in
-values as defaults, replacing the zeros, that the total mean and median numbers
+the new total mean and median calculations to decrease.
-would increase.
-Further analysis of the data is required to determine the
-reason for this anomaly.

 ## Are there differences in activity patterns between weekdays and weekends?